pucagit/Portswigger_Academy/XSS/README.md

         </a>
     </svg>

-Inject `script-src-elem 'unsafe-inline` to allow the execution of inline script
+Inject `Content-Security-Policy: script-src-elem 'unsafe-inline'` header to allow the execution of inline script

 Dangling markup attack to steal CSRF token: when the CSRF token is below the place where dangling markup attack could occur, use this to send the CSRF to a listening server